LinaKolevska/guilds_303121/README.md

 - Chloe Quevedo
 - Elina Yilmaz

-## The Question ⁉️:
+## The Royal Question 👑:
 Achievements, Qualities, Current Status: all features that determine the fate of these competing scholars.
 This brings us to the final, dire question:
 ### **Who will be worthy enough to ascend into the Master Guild of Magic?**

 ## Our Task 💭:
-With competition at an all time high within the kingdom, a race to contribute the most to the technological development and progression of Marendor is in commencement.
+With competition at an *all time high* within the kingdom, a race to contribute the most to the technological development and progression of Marendor is in commencement.

-* Their paramount goal is to utilize their overall potential to reach the final, and most determinant level of wizardry: the `"Master Guild”.`
+* The Scholars' paramount goal is to utilize their overall potential to reach the highest, and most determinant level of wizardry: the `"Master Guild”.`

 * Most scholars begin in the lowly phases of magic, with the heavy majority of scholars **not** belonging to any Guild; their Guild status is simple `“No Guild”.`